-Launching a brand new blog can be extremely exciting.
-But it can also be awfully lonely for up to a year as you build readership, unless you plan to begin with a bang.
+A blog launch is exciting, but it can also be awfully lonely for up to a year as you build readership, unless you plan to begin with a bang.

-I’ve had several readers ask me questions related to launching a new blog, so I thought I’d share my thoughts on doing that.
-This strategy can be used by anyone starting up a blog, and does not require you to have an existing audience to use as a springboard.
-I’m assuming you’re starting cold.
+This strategy does not require you to have an existing audience to use as a springboard.
+In fact, I’m assuming you’re starting cold.

 - Cornerstone